 - Lie on your back, medicine ball held at your chest

-- Pull both knees toward your chest at 90 degrees
+- Pull both knees toward your chest to 90 degrees

 - Extend your legs straight out until parallel to the floor